kamoshi/kamoshi.org/content/posts/ai-built-a-compiler.md

 lines of Rust.

-There's no way I would have been able to build something like this in a single week without AI — it's just too much work.
+There's no way I would have been able to build something like this in a single week without AI, it's just too much work.
 With AI I was able to get a PoC language up quickly and iterate on it easily, even without fully understanding what's going on in the code.